dmd-program/dmd-100/lessons/narrative/introduction.md

 # Storytelling

-We are surrounded by stories that affect our attitudes, beliefs, and perceptions of reality.
+We are surrounded by stories.
+These stories that affect our attitudes, beliefs, and perceptions of reality.
 Historically, stories are how humans have transferred knowledge from generation to generation.
 These stories are how we make sense of the world and the people who tell the stories that are consumed the most ultimately have the greatest impact on society.
 Everything a designer does will be in support of telling stories and by extension, shape the world we inhabit.

 > Storytelling has a long history as a mechanism of knowledge transfer and can be considered a rapid immersion in an experience: One cannot experience time travel, but one can gain knowledge about the act of time travel through a rich compelling, and highly experiential story.
 >